Guide to Knowledge Management Best Practices, Tools, and Features

 Here are the features a top knowledge base tool delivers:

-- Search engine with natural language, boolean searches, and keywords.
-Make it easy for staff or customers (depending on whether they're using the internal knowledge base or a customer is using the self-service version) to find what they're looking for.
+- Search engine with natural language, boolean searches, and keywords: Make it easy for internal staff or external customers to find what they are looking for.

-- Customer self-serve portal with a consolidated knowledge base, enabling customers to find answers to problems without having to call, live chat, or send a message.
-A customer-facing knowledge base, also known as a self-serve portal, reduces customer service costs and churn while improving customer satisfaction scores (CSAT) and other customer-related metrics/KPIs.
+- Customer self-serve portal with a consolidated knowledge base: Enables customers to find answers to problems without having to call, live chat, or send a message.
+A self-serve portal reduces customer service costs and churn while improving customer satisfaction scores (CSAT) and other customer-related metrics/KPIs.

-- Authoring and approval tools based on industry best practices.
-This ensures only the right information is making it through the publishing process, avoiding misunderstandings or duplications.
+- Collaborative tools for authoring and approval based on industry best practices: This ensures only the right information is making it through the publishing process, avoiding misunderstandings or duplications.

-- Using cutting-edge techniques, knowledge base records can be updated and imported in bulk, making it easier and more cost/time-effective to update the knowledge base as needed.
+- Using cutting-edge techniques, knowledge base records can be updated and imported in bulk: This makes it easier and more cost/time-effective to update the knowledge base as needed.

-- Rich text formatting with limitless screenshots and file attachments for knowledge base articles, so that staff can augment and improve the quality of these articles, making them more helpful.
+- Rich text formatting with limitless screenshots and file attachments for knowledge base articles: This is so that staff can augment and improve the quality of these articles, making them more helpful.

-- Seamless integration with your website.
-Self-help sections of websites should be easy-to-find so that customers can quickly locate what they're looking for.
-Regardless of your tech stack, Giva software easily integrates with almost every type of website.
+- Seamless integration with your website: Self-help sections of websites should be easy-to-find so that customers can quickly locate what they're looking for.

-- Visitor feedback, tracking, and reporting, to ensure that you can monitor traffic, search terms, and collect customer feedback.
+- Visitor feedback, tracking, and reporting: This helps ensure that you can monitor traffic, search terms, and collect customer feedback and aid the process of continuous improvement.

-- Customizable reports to understand how the knowledge base is being used.
-With knowledge comes power, and these reports help customer service or IT leaders understand what customers are searching for.
-With this information, you can improve the customer or digital experience so that people aren't searching for answers to the same problem.
+- Customizable reports to understand how the knowledge base is being used: With knowledge comes power, and these reports help customer service or IT leaders understand what customers are searching for.
+With this information, you can improve the customer experience so that people aren't searching for answers to the same problem.
 Instead, you can use these insights to eliminate specific problems completely.

-- Reports to assess the quantity and quality of knowledge created, as well as agent performance, encouraging agents to produce high-quality knowledge base articles.
+- Reports to assess the quantity and quality of knowledge created, as well as agent performance: This encourages agents to produce high-quality knowledge base articles.

-Learn more about how Giva's knowledge base application is seamlessly integrated into our IT help desk ticketing system and our customer service ticketing system.
+Learn more about how Giva's knowledge base application helps you implement knowledge management best practices.
+It is seamlessly integrated into our IT help desk and customer service ticketing systems.

-Find out more about Giva's SaaS solutions.
-Giva offers a 30-day free knowledge management software trial, so you can get hands-on experience: Demo Giva today!
+Giva offers a 30-day free trial, so you can get hands-on experience: Demo Giva today!